Job interview questions: Why do you want to leave your current job? exercise

 6.

-When you've had to think a lot before making a decision, you say
+When you've had to think a lot before making a decision to leave a job, you say

 It's not a decision that I have taken lightly: